 MAPS technology aims to elicit a stronger immune response against multiple types of a particular bacterium.
 In the case of pneumococcal bacteria, approximately 100 distinct types have been identified throughout the world.
 Pneumococcal diseases, including pneumonia and meningitis, are estimated to kill 1 million children a year, according to the World Health Organization.
 Older adults are also at risk of serious illness and death from pneumonia.

-The approach has wider potential and, as infections become increasingly hard or sometimes impossible to treat due to drug resistance, it could also become an important tool in countering bacterial pathogens such as Pseudomonas aeruginosa and Klebsiella pneumoniae that often spread in healthcare facilities and are prone to develop resistance against current treatments.
+The approach has wider potential.
+As infections become increasingly hard or sometimes impossible to treat due to drug resistance, it could also become an important tool in countering bacterial pathogens such as Pseudomonas aeruginosa and Klebsiella pneumoniae that often spread in healthcare facilities and are prone to develop resistance against current treatments.

 “That’s not being fully appreciated,” Dr Schaffner continues.
 “We haven’t documented that nearly as completely as we might have, in part because AMR wasn’t the problem that it is today.”